Marion Casey1

 Charles Edward Casey1

 Charles was born on 27 May 1920.
-He was the son of Edward Charles Casey and Veronica Presentation McNulty.
 Charles died on 16 December 1944 at Ormoc, Leyte, Philippine Islands, at age 24.
 GENERAL HEADQUARTERS

 SOUTHWEST PACIFIC AREA